 Capitalizing on the Cannabis Industry

 As more and more states begin to legalize recreational weed, it seems as if marijuana becoming fully legal in the United States is only a matter of time.
-In the meantime, people are still looking at possible changes in taxes, revenue, even upending old court rulings.
+In the meantime, people are still looking at possible changes in taxes, revenue and even upending old court rulings.

 More On Cannabis CPA Accounting & Tax Services